 When we think of “divides,” many of us think of a familiar story, one that we hear in conversations with neighbors, see on the Internet, and read in the news.
 It goes like this: we are a nation, a state, a community divided—politically, racially, ethnically, economically, geographically, and generationally.
-But the truth is more complicated than that.
+But the truth is more complicated.

+Bridging Oregon was launched in 2018 by Oregon Humanities, with generous support from the Oregon Community Foundation, The National Endowment for the Humanities, and other partner organizations.
 The first two Bridging Oregon cohorts took place in Central Oregon and Southern Oregon in 2018.
-In 2019, Oregon Humanities will expand this initiative to communities in other regions of the state, first in the Gorge region and then in Eastern Oregon.
+In 2019, Oregon Humanities has expanded this initiative to communities in the Columbia River Gorge and the North Coast.

 If you have questions about this program please contact April Slabosheski at (503) 241-0543, ext.
 123, or firstname.lastname@example.org.